Tartak (band)

 Tartak (Тартак [tɐrˈtɑk], lit.
-Woodsaw) is a popular hip-hop/rapcore/alternative crossover band from Ukraine.
-They mix styles of guitar rock, hip-hop and dance music to produce an energetic compositions and lyrics.
+Woodsaw) is a hip-hop/rapcore/alternative crossover band from Ukraine.
+It mixes styles of guitar rock, hip-hop and dance music.

-Sashko thought that a woodsaw symbolized something energetic, loud, active, and was hence appropriate for a band name.

 History

 Sashko Polozhynskyi and Vasily Zinkevich, Jr. founded the group in the Fall of 1996 in Lutsk, Ukraine.
 The name of the group, Tartak, means a woodworking company.

 The group has released five albums with a total of 74 songs and 9 videos.
 Tartak's songs "Ni Ya Ne Tu Kokhav" and "Stilnykove Kohannia" stayed on the Top 40 charts for 144 days and 75 days respectively.
 Tartak was one of the bands that performed during the events of the Orange Revolution.

-On Independence Day of Ukraine 2020 President Volodymyr Zelensky awarded Polozhynskyi the Order of Merit, but Polozhynskyi renounced it and stated that the award should have been given to the five War in Donbass veterans were that were arrested in December 2019 on the suspicion of killing journalist Pavel Sheremet.
+On Independence Day of Ukraine 2020 President Volodymyr Zelensky awarded Polozhynskyi the Order of Merit.
+Polozhynskyi renounced it and stated that the award should have been given to the five veterans of the War in Donbas that were arrested in December 2019 on the suspicion of killing journalist Pavel Sheremet.
 According to Polozhynskyi there was no "really substantial proof of their guilt" and they had been "suffering from lawlessness for more than six months."
 He blamed Zelensky for his "participation a briefing where people were unjustifiably called murderers - without trial, without investigation, without evidence."

-Beginning and First Album (1996-2001)

-The point of reference for the history of the Tartak band is 1996.
-It was then that the newly formed band took part in the selection round of the Chervona Ruta festival, at which Tartak soon won.
-Tartak won the first prize in the dance music genre.